algolia/shipjs/GUIDE.md

 > develop -> releases/v1.4.3 -> master -> (merged back to) develop

 You see the difference between two strategies, right?

+> When merging a PR from this strategy, you need to "Merge pull request(Create a merge commit)" and also, you must modify the commit title to the title of the PR.
+>
+> You go to "Settings" menu of your repository, and even force "Merge pull request" behavior under "Merge button" section.

 ### Monorepo